-At No Barriers Youth we have designed thousands of itineraries for public and independent schools, for middle school students and for upper schools.
-No matter who we are working with, we encourage you to infuse your curriculum and program goals with our global education and travel expertise to create a unique and impactful experience your students will never forget!
+At No Barriers we have designed thousands of itineraries for public and independent schools, for middle school students and for upper schools.
+No matter who we are working with, we encourage you to infuse your program goals with our customizable expedition curriculum and travel expertise to create a unique and impactful experience your students will never forget!

 Click here and get a sample itinerary to begin designing your next expedition.September 18, 2017